Flight Attendant Hotel Safety Tips

 But seriously, I’ve had so many ghosts I’ve encountered that I had to start bringing sage as part of my hotel routine.

-If you burn sage and set off the hotel alarm, you could get a fine, so you may not want to burn sage, but you can spray it.
+If you burn sage and set off the hotel alarm, you could get a fine (thankfully so far I haven’t had a problem), so you may not want to burn sage, but you can spray it.

 Since I started saging my room I haven’t had any nightly visitors, but then again, I steer clear of notoriously haunted hotels now.